 C/O Berlin is a charitable foundation that presents a cultural program with an international standing.
 The exhibition venue for photography and visual media shows works by renowned artists, promotes emerging talents and accompanies children, teenagers and adults on their journeys of discovery through our visual culture.

-Based on the civic commitment of the three founders—photographer Stephan Erfurt, designer Marc Naroska and architect Ingo Pott—a private initiative has developed, within 16 years, into a unique institution that receives widespread public acclaim.
-As a foundation, C/O Berlin operates independently of commercial interests and is financed through its admission fees, book sales, and sponsoring as well as by donations and contributions of the C/O Berlin Friends e.V.
-C/O Berlin Foundation does not receive any regular public funding and pays rent to the city of Berlin for the utilization of the Amerika Haus at standard local rates.
+Based on the civic commitment of the three founders—photographer Stephan Erfurt, designer Marc Naroska, and architect Ingo Pott—a private initiative has developed into a unique institution that receives widespread public acclaim.
+As a non-profit foundation, C/O Berlin operates independently of commercial interests and is financed through admission fees, book sales, and sponsoring as well as by donations and contributions of the C/O Berlin Friends e.V.
+As of the financial year 2020/21, the Berlin Senate Department for Economics, Energy and Public Enterprises and the Senate Department of Culture and Europe will grant C/O Berlin a project-specific funding.

 In 2014, C/O Berlin moved to the Amerika Haus, built in 1956/57 on the occasion of the Interbau International Building Exhibition and according to plans by architect Bruno Grimmek.
 Until 2006, the light and elegant building served as the cultural and information centre of the United States of America in Berlin—including a cinema, a library and exhibition spaces.
 In 2015, C/O Berlin was awarded the Berlin BDA Prize (Bund Deutscher Architekten) for its sensitive refurbishment and revitalization of the Amerika Haus.